Federal

 Overview

-Federal Government play a vital role in these and many other aspects of
+accomplish these goals, playing a vital role in many aspects of daily

 legislative, judicial, and executive branches were created with equal